numinit/nixpkcs/README.md

 ## Quickstart

-- Load this flake as an overlay with something like: `nixpkgs.overlays = [ nixPKCS.overlays.default ]`
+- Load this flake as an overlay with something like: `nixpkgs.overlays = [ nixpkcs.overlays.default ]`
 - Choose your PKCS#11 module provider.
 (Right now only the Yubikey is supported, so the only option is `pkgs.yubico-piv-tool`).
 - Wrap your package using `openssl.withPkcs11Module`.